If you want to rock that degree and don the mortarboard, you need to learn how to paraphrase effectively.

 How to Paraphrase

 Learning how to paraphrase can be a breeze.
-Follow the steps below, and you’ll be amazed how easy it is.
+Follow the steps in our free printable guide to paraphrasing (below), and you’ll be amazed how easy it is.

 - Read through the whole passage and make sure you understand its meaning.